F5Networks/f5-appsvcs-templates/docs/userguide/troubleshooting.rst

 |

 Example log entry where the UUID in the square brackets is a unique to each request received by the REST worker.
-You can trace the request through the response sent. |br|
+You can trace the request through the response sent.

 A request ID of 0 is startup:
 ::